MaximumOctopus/LEDMatrixStudio/README.md

-Version 0.20.23 (june 23rd 2024) is the first official stable releasee of the new C++ rewrite, and is available in the \portable folder.
+Version 0.20.24 (june 26th 2024) is the latest official stable releasee of the new C++ rewrite, and is available in the \portable folder.
 If you find a bug or any odd behaviour then please send me an email.

 https://maximumoctopus.hashnode.dev/